Audit Scotland: History

 Audit Scotland was established in 2000.
-It employees a staff of around 250 people.
+It employees a staff of around 360 people.

-Its corporate HQ is on West Port, in Edinburgh's Old Town.
+The organisation's head office are on West Port in Edinburgh's Old Town.

 The role of Audit Scotland is to provide the Auditor General for Scotland and the Accounts Commission for Scotland with the services they need to carry out their duties.
 The core work is to carry out: